 No Child Goes Hungry is the brainchild of Rev. Kären Rasmussen, who currently serves as the director of the organization.
-A Unitarian Universalist minister, Kären sits on the Board of Directors for Britepaths in Fairfax, VA.
+A Unitarian Universalist minister, Kären is a member of the Carthage College Presidents Leadership Council.
+She was invited to be a part of the Council because of her vision, her work in entrepreneurial Ministry, and her creation of No Child Goes Hungry.

 She has been a chief architect of successful projects like Complete the Circle, a volunteer service project to raise awareness and take a stand against hunger and need in Fairfax County, and the Weekend of Service project at the Unitarian Universalist Congregation of Fairfax where over 800 hours of service are logged in one weekend each year.